Central limit theorems describing isolation by distance under various forms of power-law dispersal: Main results

 \section{Main results}

 This paper generalizes the results of \parencite{forien} to a spectrum of regimes exhibiting new phenomena.
-Its centrepiece is a central limit theorem for the fluctuations of the process, which directly reflects the asymptotic behaviour of pairs of ancestral lineages.
+Its centrepiece is a central limit theorem for the fluctuations of the process, from which we deduce the asymptotic behaviour of pairs of ancestral lineages.